surister/cratedb-guide/docs/admin/memory.rst

 Recommendation
 ==============

 A good starting point for the heap space is 25% of the system memory.

+Be careful when configuring this, as making the heap too large may lead to OutOfMemory errors, if the operating system cannot allocate memory for other needs, and on the other hand, making the heap too small may lead to OutOfMemory errors when new Java objects cannot be allocated inside the heap.

-However, it shouldn't be set below 1GB and not above 30.5GB, see the limits section below.
+In any case, it shouldn't be set below 1GB and not above 30.5GB, See the limits section below.

 Considerations
 ==============